ykazarinov/kazarinov_yanek_14_HrNet_062022/README.md

 ### 1 Backend API

+-   Go to folder "hrnetserver" by command cd hrnetserver
 -   Run the Backend Api, which will then listen on port 4000 by default : npm run start:dev
 -   In the terminal window, you will see the message: Server OK DB ok

 ### 2 Frontend APP

--   Go to folder "HRNETNEW" by command cd HRNETNEW
+-   Go to folder "hrnetnew" by command cd hrnetnew

 You can run the development version:
 -   Run the application locally, which will then listen on port 3000 by default: npm run start